sallyklpoon/leetcode-carnival/README.md

 This repository is a record of my LeetCode Python solutions.

 All if not most of my solutions may include:
-* a Brute Force method, usually with the function name ending in `_bf`
+* a brute force method, usually with the function name ending in `_bf`
 * a (hopefully) optimized method
 * Time Complexity of each solution
 * Space Complexity of each solution